-Though Joe Biden will pay closer attention to Hungarian illiberalism than Donald Trump did, his election is unlikely to change Viktor Orbán’s behaviour drastically.
+Though Joe Biden will pay closer attention to illiberalism in Hungary than Donald Trump did, his election is unlikely to change Viktor Orbán’s behaviour drastically.
 Yet the Hungarian Prime Minister’s narrative suffered a major setback.

 On November 7, after five days of counting, CNN, the BBC, and the AP news agency finally made the call.
 Joe Biden was elected President of the United States of America.